billchurch/node-elkether/README.md

 * Client Certificate Authentication (why not)

 ## Project Status
-So far we have a prototype webserivce working and a webclient to go with it.
-We can talk to the Elk M1 panel over webSockets, that's kind of cool.
+So far we have a prototype webserivce working and a web client and a tcp/2101 socket interface to go with it.
+We can talk to the Elk M1 panel over webSockets, that's kind of cool, and any 3rd party tool that can use the tcp/2101 port can now talk to the Alarm panel (tested with [Indigo 6](https://www.indigodomo.com/)).
 I've also worked on a rough architecture diagram of how all the parts/processes will fit together:

 ![Architecture Diagram](https://raw.githubusercontent.com/billchurch/node-elkether/master/images/node-elkether-architecture.png)